The IDR+ adoption process contains 5 steps:

-We request that you complete and return our Illinois Doberman Rescue Application, which asks that your provide us with both a veterinarian and personal reference.
-Please note that it is mandatory that your existing pets are both up-to-date on their vaccinations and spayed/neutered (unless there is a medical reason or you are showing your dog in conformation–both will require proof).
-We have devised a vaccination protocol which can be read below.
+Since most of our animals are fostered in our volunteer foster homes, only approved adopters are invited to meet the dogs, cats, and small animals.
+Please complete the online Illinois Doberman Rescue Plus application, which asks that your provide us with pet history, vet info, housing info, references, and other info.
+Please note that it is mandatory that your existing pets are both up-to-date on their vaccinations, heartworm tests/prevention, and spayed/neutered (unless there is a medical reason or you are showing your dog in conformation–both will require proof).

-Illinois Doberman Rescue recommends that you have your pets examined by your veterinarian annually, even if the pet does not need shots or a heartworm test.
-These examinations are important in detecting conditions such as cancer, heart disease, dental disease, internal parasites and many others while they are still treatable.
+Even if your dog or cat gets 3-year vaccines, Illinois Doberman Rescue Plus recommends that you have your pets examined by your veterinarian annually.
+These examinations are important in detecting conditions, such as cancer, heart disease, dental disease, internal parasites, and many others, while they are still treatable.

-ALL DOGS AND CATS SHALL BE SPAY/NEUTERED unless they are being shown in conformation or other trials where it is required to have the animal intact or there is an underlying medical condition.
+ALL DOGS AND CATS SHALL BE SPAYED/NEUTERED unless they are being shown in conformation or other trials where it is required to have the animal intact or there is an underlying medical condition.

 Step 3.
 Home visit

 After processing your application to adopt a Doberman or Plus Dog, a volunteer with Illinois Doberman Rescue Plus will visit your home to meet and talk to the whole family in person.
 The purpose of this visit is to verify any information you have listed on your application (i.e., fenced-in yard, crate, etc.), ensure everyone in the home is excited about adopting, go over the slow introduction process if there are existing pets, and answer any questions about adopting a rescue dog.